apache/james-project/src/site/markdown/server/manage-webadmin.md

       "mailboxPath":"#private:user:mailboxName2",
       "mailboxId":"464765a0-e4e7-11e4-aba4-710c1de3782b"
     }
-  }]
+  }],
+  "runningOptions":{
+    "maxIterations": 5,
+    "autoMerge": true
   }
+}
 ```

-Note that conflicting entry inconsistencies will not be fixed and will require to explicitly use
+Note that, unless `autoMerge` is enabled, conflicting entry inconsistencies will not be fixed and will
-[ghost mailbox](#correcting-ghost-mailbox) endpoint in order to merge the conflicting mailboxes and prevent any message
+require to explicitly use [ghost mailbox](#correcting-ghost-mailbox) endpoint in order to merge the
-loss.
+conflicting mailboxes and prevent any message loss.

 **WARNING**: this task can cancel concurrently running legitimate user operations upon dirty read.
 As such this task
 should be run offline.